 - Be consistent.
 Forget about frequency – at least at the beginning.
 Hitting a regular editorial schedule is a whole other ball of wax that beginners should not worry about.
 The consistencies I’m talking about here are topic and tone.
 If treehouses are what you know, flaunt it, show it, make it work!
 Have an urge to write poetry about the last Dodger’s game?
 Post it on your family Facebook page.

 You’ll find that once you start, the more expertise you gain.
+As Martin Luther said, “Sin Boldly” – learn from mistakes, do better with what you have.
 Writing blogs is like any other activity.
 From my Uncle Norman to your eyes: It takes effort to hone a skill.
-It takes time to grow accustomed to a tool.
-Work it.
-But don’t be afraid of it.
+It takes time to grow accustomed to it.